planetfederal/gometry/README.md

-# gometry
+# Gometry

 The Go Geometry Library